loomio/loomio_help/content/legal/third_parties.md

 ---
-title: Loomio data processors and third parties
+title: Loomio data sub-processors and third parties
 ---

-This page describes which companies, services and other parties store, process or exchange data in order to provide you with either loomio.org or a private Loomio service managed by Loomio Cooperative.
+This page describes which companies, services and other parties store, process or exchange data in order to provide you a service managed by Loomio Cooperative Limited.

 We describe what data is exchanged, when and why.
 We also link to relevant policy documents including GDPR compliance statements and privacy policies.